 Starting a website, building traffic, writing articles; in summary, managing a website is a lot of work, at least if you want Google, Bing, and/or Yahoo to notice you.
 Writing blogs and hitting the publish button isn’t enough for readers to find you.
 You have to work to become visible.
 It often keeps me busy several hours per day, which is why an automated workflow plugin could be a great complement and take a lot of work of your hands.

-The Thrive Automator has just been released and it can set up a workflow in less than a minute.
+The Thrive Automator was released in August 2021, and it can set up a workflow in less than a minute.
 It’s very easy to do.
 I was surprised at the simplicity of it.

 If you’ve ever set up an email sequence for email marketing, you’ll know what I’m talking about.
-It isn’t that hard, but when you do it for the first time, it takes some time to learn everything, get used to the template set up and the editing buttons – it isn’t always as obvious as it would seem, especially if after a few attempts you’re getting stressed out, right? 😉 After several tryouts the one I found the most user friendly was GetResponse.
+It isn’t that hard, but when you do it for the first time, it takes some time to learn everything, get used to the template set up and the editing buttons – it isn’t always as obvious as it would seem, especially if after a few attempts you’re getting stressed out.
+After several tryouts, the one I found the most user friendly was GetResponse.

 Now, back to Thrive Themes.
 You’ve probably heard of them.
 They offer high quality products that deliver excellent results and at affordable prices.
 What I like about Thrive Themes is that they seem to be constantly innovating themselves.